sethwbarton/latter-day-texting-tool/README.md

 **Operating System**: Mac OS

+**Software**: Shortcuts App for Mac OS, Google Chrome, Contacts App for Mac OS

 ### Usage Instructions

 Explain here how to use the tool.
 Logging into LCR, running the web scraper, etc.

 ### How to Contribute

-Read `contributing.md` to learn how to make contributions.
+Read `CONTRIBUTING.md` to learn how to make contributions.